Max Kless

 The problem is the default.
 A helpful option becomes an ambient presence.
 The tool that “augments” starts to set the pace and the tone.

-The design question is not whether copilots belong in our tools.
+The design question isn’t whether copilots belong in our tools.
 That ship left the harbor.
 The question is what kind of copilot earns a place in someone’s attention without squatting there.

 Two older frameworks do better work here than most modern “AI UX” decks: Calm Technology and Time Well Spent.
-1 3 But the lesson is not what you expect.
+1 3 But the lesson isn’t what you expect.
 Put them together and they don’t add; they correct.
 Calm design patterns are necessary.
 They are also not enough.
-You cannot whisper inside a machine built to shout.
+You can’t whisper inside a machine built to shout.

 The attention budget is real Link to heading